interealm-games/opentask/README.md

 Using *opentask* to build *opentask*, FTW!

+**Note**: If you are building on Haxe 3.4.7 or lower, you will need to change the build command to use `-cpp` instead of `--cpp`.
+Otherwise, this library should work in Haxe 3 or 4 just fine.

 ## Testing

 Currently only have testing for dependencies.
 Need to build tests for this project.